Public versus Less-Public News Engagement on Facebook: Patterns Across Bias and Reliability: Related Works

-Other dimensions of user engagement have also been considered.
-For example, Aldous et al.~\cite{aldous2019view} investigated the effects of topic and emotional factors on posting across five social media platforms (Facebook, Instagram, Twitter, YouTube, and Reddit).
-They found that user engagement is strongly influenced by the content's topic, with certain topics being more engaging on a particular platform.
-By controlling the effect of the author (considering articles by the same author) over a one-year period, Maier et al.~\cite{compassion_fatigue}, among other things, found that highly emotional topics get a higher level of Facebook engagement.
-A large body of research has also focused on studying the role of sad and anger in social media news sharing and engagement (e.g.,~\cite{a_sadness_bias,doi:10.1080/19331681.2019.1710318}).

-Finally, we note that profiling of the relation between user engagement dynamics and different content itself has paved the way for new applications.
-Examples include techniques and models that rely (partly) on user engagement dynamics (as features) for the detection of different content types.
-Such applications may benefit social media content moderators~\cite{dewan2017facebook,uppada2022novel}.
-Others have profiled the temporal dynamics of user engagement with different classes of news~\cite{mohammadinodooshan2023effects,vassio2022mining}.
+Research has also examined other dimensions of user engagement, with, for example, Aldous et al.~\cite{aldous2019view} showing that content topics influence engagement.
+Studies have found that emotional content generates higher Facebook engagement, with Maier et al.~\cite{compassion_fatigue} demonstrating this effect while controlling for author influence.
+Finally, some works have considered the time factor and analyzed temporal patterns of engagement with different news classes~\cite{vassio2022mining}.

-In summary, while previous research has partly explored some dimensions of user engagement with news articles, our study is the first to directly compare the dynamics of public and private sharing of news articles on Facebook, specifically examining the interactions and depth of engagement with articles of different levels of bias and reliability.
+In summary, while previous research has partly explored some dimensions of user engagement with news, our study is the first to directly compare the dynamics of public and private sharing of news articles on Facebook.